grunwaldlab/Population_Genetics_in_R/README.md

 *Niklaus J. Gr&uuml;nwald, Zhian N. Kamvar, Sydney E. Everhart, Brian J. Knaus, and Javier F. Tabima*

 Welcome!
 This primer provides a concise introduction to conducting applied analyses of population genetic data in R, with a special emphasis on non-model populations including clonal or partially clonal organisms.
-It provides a valuable resource for tackling the nitty-gritty analysis of populations that do not necessarily conform to textbook genetics and might or might not be in Hardy- Weinberg equilibrium and panmixia.
+It provides a valuable resource for tackling the nitty-gritty analysis of populations that do not necessarily conform to textbook genetics and might or might not be in Hardy-Weinberg equilibrium.
 While this primer does not require extensive knowledge of programming in R, the user is expected to install R and all packages required for this primer.

 We recently revised the primer substantially to include population genomic data, that is VCF data resulting from high-throughput sequencing of populations of either whole or reduced representation genomes.